 Access requests are free of charge however we may charge a fee if the request is found to be excessive or repetitive.
 The fee will be determined by administration costs of performing the request.

-You are able to make a request in person, via email, mail, telephone.
+You are able to make a request in person, via email or mail.